Is The Movie John Q Based On A True Story

 The Affordable Care Act (ACA) and its Impact

 The Affordable Care Act (ACA), enacted in 2010, aimed to expand health insurance coverage and make healthcare more affordable.
 While the ACA has significantly reduced the number of uninsured Americans, challenges remain.
-Millions still lack coverage, and the cost of premiums and deductibles can be prohibitive for many.
+Still, millions still lack coverage, and the cost of premiums and deductibles can be prohibitive for many.
 The ACA's future is also subject to political uncertainty, with ongoing debates about its repeal or replacement.

 The Rise of Telemedicine